D'Angelo Lovell Williams

 D'Angelo Lovell Williams (born 1992) is an American photographer, living in Brooklyn, New York who has made work about queer Black life.
 In 2022 their book Contact High was published.

-Life and work
+Early life and education

 Williams was born in Jackson, Mississippi.
 In 2015 they earned a BFA in photography from Memphis College of Art in Memphis, Tennessee and in 2018 a MFA in art photography from Syracuse University, Syracuse, New York.
-They now live in Brooklyn, NY.
-Williams was diagnosed with HIV in January 2020.
+They also attended Skowhegan School of Art in 2018.

+Life and work